nshah9856/FabFlix/README.md

 Mainly our `LIKE` statements reside under `SearchServlet.java` files, but there is also a replicatino (not exactly the same) under `PageCountServlet.java` to make sure we are fetching the correct # of pages.

 For example: `where title like ?
 "AND year like ?
 AND director like ?` -- This is the format adapted in the file and `?` if replaced with parameter setting (`PreparedStatement`)

+# Project 3 -

+## Inconsistences
+  We have written two files [inconsistentGenreInMovies.md](https://github.com/UCI-Chenli-teaching/cs122b-spring20-team-46/blob/master/Parser/inconsistentGenreInMovies.md) and [inconsistentGenres.md](https://github.com/UCI-Chenli-teaching/cs122b-spring20-team-46/blob/master/Parser/inconsistentGenres.md)

+  We have not written out as talked about in the demo inconsistences in parsing (such as `parseInt` kind of problems.

+  ## Efficiency
+  To make parsing efficient, we adapted two crucial steps.
+  1. We load all needed data into JAVA memory in one query ( saving back-n-forth with db)
+  2. We output the `new` inserts such as for `stars`, `genres`, `movies`, `stars_in_movies`, and `genres_in_movies` into `.txt` files so that we can easily and efficiently `load` them into the sql database.

+  This we noticed saved us HUGE amount of time compared to when we tried single inserts in the middle of parsing.

 ## Group Member Contributions: Division of Tasks (Project 1)